 - 1949 Manufacture of the first machines for blow molding PVC tubes, and experiments with thermoplastic materials

-- 1954 Production of the Standard V8 machine for blow molding hollow containers up to a capacity of 5 liters.
+- 1954 Production of the Standard V8 blow molding machine for containers up to a capacity of 5 liters.
 The shuttle system on these machines continues to be used until the 1980s

 Kautex enters the international market.
 Its global expansion begins with the export of machinery to the USA.